Category 2 Hurricane Sally Makes Landfall Near Alabama-Florida Line

 Starting to get pieces from various buildings come off.
 Insane gusts #Pensacola #sally pic.twitter.com/2fTSrgazQh— I'm the weatherman, whatever man (@Weathermansam77) September 16, 2020

-The rain could quickly overwhelm drainage infrastructure: Sally is expected to drop 8-12 inches through this afternoon, and overall storm totals of 10-20 inches and isolated amounts of 35 inches.
+The rain could quickly overwhelm drainage infrastructure: Sally is expected to drop 8-12 inches through this afternoon, with overall storm totals of 10-20 inches and isolated amounts of 35 inches.
 The massive amount of water will trigger "moderate to major river flooding," the hurricane center says.

+The threat of mass flooding prompted Alabama Gov. Kay Ivey to urge residents and tourists along the coast to evacuate earlier this week.

+In Florida, Escambia County, which includes Pensacola, is under voluntary evacuation orders, as are several neighboring counties – a list that grew as Sally took a sharper turn toward the east, and away from Louisiana and Mississippi.

 While the hurricane's rain and storm surge are expected to pose the most perilous threat to people and property, Sally's winds intensified in the last 12 hours before landfall, from 80 mph at 7 p.m. on Tuesday to 105 mph at landfall.